Languages in Star Wars: Tusken Raiders

-Tatooine's Tusken Raiders use a language difficult for non-Tuskens to understand, although The Mandalorian in The Mandalorian was able to understand and respond in their sign language.
+Tatooine's Tusken Raiders use a language difficult for non-Tuskens to understand, although the Mandalorian in The Mandalorian was able to understand and respond in their sign language.
 According to the Knights of the Old Republic video game, they speak a language of their own.
 In the game, a droid named HK-47 assists the player in communicating with the Tusken Raiders.
 They commonly utter roars and battle cries when seen in public.

 The script for The Mandalorian episode "Chapter 5: The Gunslinger" stated that the Mandalorian and a Tusken Raider communicate using a sign language, and a hearing member of the crew who knew sign language encouraged the production to look for a deaf person to consult on the sign language and play the Tusken Raider.
 Troy Kotsur was cast in the role, and he developed the Tusken Sign Language based on the environment and culture of the Tusken Raiders rather than using American Sign Language.
 The hand shapes used for the language were kept simple.
 For example, the sign name for the Mandalorian is a flat handshape based on the letter M to outline the gaps in a Mandalorian helmet and the sign name for Grogu is one's hands on either side of the head to indicate big ears.
 The Tusken Raiders also converse in Tusken Sign Language in The Book of Boba Fett.

 Ubese

 Ubese is a language heard in a Return of the Jedi scene where a disguised Princess Leia bargains with Jabba the Hutt through C-3PO as a translator.
-Leia repeats the same Ubese phrase three times, translated differently in subtitles and C-3PO each time.
-David J. Peterson, linguist and constructed language creator, cited his attempt as a young fan to reconcile this apparent impossibility as an example of how even casual fans may notice errors in fictional constructed languages.
+Leia repeats the same Ubese phrase three times, translated differently in subtitles and by C-3PO each time.
+David J. Peterson, a constructed language creator, cited his attempt as a young fan to reconcile this apparent impossibility as an example of how even casual fans may notice errors in fictional constructed languages.
 He identified Ubese as a "sketch" of a language rather than a fully developed language and categorized it as a "fake language" intended to "give the impression of a real language in some context without actually being a real language".
 Ultimately, he was critical of Ubese as "poorly constructed and not worthy of serious consideration".